marc8510/marc8510/README.md

 - Developing new data solutions for your business needs
 - Data Integrations -> Data Factory solutions, preparing to transform into the cloud, pivotization of data and much more
 - Transforming and storing structured, semi-structured and unstructured data
-- Construct clean code from the teachings of Robert C. Martin
+- Construct clean code
-- Data visualizations mainly in Tableau
+- Data visualizations